Integrating genomics into healthcare

 Australian Genomics connects 80 organisations, including the clinical and diagnostic genetics services across the nation, along with major research and academic institutions.
 We build upon the work of state-based genomics initiatives, engage closely with state and federal government and we play a significant role in driving genomic health implementation and policy internationally.

 We engage more than 400 researchers and collaborators across the country, overseen by a National Steering Committee and Implementation Committee, with Independent and Community Advisory Groups providing expert advice and public perspectives to our work.

-Over the course of this five-year grant, we aim to make Australia a global leader in genomic medicine by providing the best evidence and policy advice to the Government, state agencies, hospitals and health providers.
-By seamlessly and sustainably integrating this technology into our healthcare system, all Australians will benefit.
+Over the course of our five-year research grant, we aim to make Australia a global leader in genomic medicine by providing the best evidence and policy advice to governments, state agencies, hospitals and health providers.
+By seamlessly and sustainably integrating genomic technology into our healthcare system, all Australians will benefit.

 Genomic medicine has the potential to transform how we deliver healthcare.
 It promises better patient outcomes and a more efficient health system through rapid diagnosis, early intervention, prevention and targeted therapy.

 However, the widespread use of genomics in clinical practice is not yet a reality.